Back to School Sale: $100 OFF Sitewide Shop now

 Always Use a Lubricant

-Dru shaving can increase the risk of cuts, and shaving bumps.
-So, use any lubricant whether it is conditioner, foam, shaving gel, or cream.
+Dru shaving can increase the risk of cuts and shaving bumps.
+So, use any lubricant, whether conditioner, foam, shaving gel, or cream.

 Moreover, check your skin type before buying the product and buy accordingly.